 STAMP

 Sterling silver is also marked with a stamp to show that it is made of genuine sterling silver.
-These stamps usually say "925" "92.5" or ".925" to show how pure the silver inside is.
-However, you can sometimes see "ss" as a stamp for sterling silver.
+These stamps usually say "925" or "92.5" to show how pure the silver is.